Moorgate tube crash: Clearing up

 During 1 and 2 March the wreckage of the second carriage was cut away in sections and winched free; clearance of the carriages continued round the clock until a break was forced by a telephoned bomb scare at 10:00 pm on 2 March, which forced the crews to evacuate the station.
 The last passenger was removed from the front carriage at 3:20 pm on 4 March, which left only the driver's body.
 Gordon Hafter, London Underground's chief engineer, and Lieutenant Colonel Ian McNaughton, the Chief Inspecting Officer of Railways, examined the driver's cab; normally 3 ft deep, it had been crushed to 6 in.
 They ascertained that Newson was at his controls, although his head had been forced through the front window.
 Hafter reported his examination about Newson to the subsequent inquiry:

 His left hand was close to, but not actually on the driver's brake handle and his right arm was hanging down to the right of the main controller.
 His head was to the left of the dead man's handle which had been forced upwards, beyond its normal travel, and was resting on his right shoulder.

 Newson's body was removed at 8:05 pm on 4 March; the Fire Brigade cleared the remainder of the wreckage by 5:00 am on 5 March and handed control of the platform back to London Underground.
-The rescue and clean-up operation involved the efforts of 1,324 firemen, 240 policemen, 80 ambulance men, 16 doctors and several nurses.
+The rescue and clean-up operation involved the efforts of 1,324 firefighters, 240 policemen, 80 ambulance men, 16 doctors and several nurses.

 Services on the line had been suspended on the day of the crash.
 A shuttle service between Drayton Park and Old Street was used from 1 March 1975 until normal traffic returned on 10 March.